How Agentic AI Is Rewriting the Marketing Playbook

 Audience Segmentation

-Agents analyse behaviour, customer interactions, and engagement levels to segment customers into actionable groups—ready to sync with your marketing automation tools or CRM.
+Agents analyze customer interactions, behavior, and engagement levels to segment customers into actionable groups.

-• What it does: Creates dynamic target audience lists based on behaviour and intent.
+- What it does: Creates dynamic target audience lists based on behavior and intent.

-• Why it matters: Enables more relevant, personalised campaigns.
+- Why it matters: Enables more relevant, personalized campaigns.

 4. Strategic Planning & Operations

 Last but not least, marketing life is all about planning and keeping all the operations running smoothly.
-Agentic workflow automation will have your back with these tasks as well!
+AI marketing automation workflows will have your back with these tasks as well!

 Media Planning